-The Open Database Connectivity, shortly called as ODBC is a standard API (Application Programming Interface) for accessing the DBMS (Database management Systems).
-Let us see the step by step approach to Create ODBC Connection for SQL Server in Windows 10.
+The Open Database Connectivity, shortly called ODBC, is a standard API (Application Programming Interface) for accessing the DBMS (Database management Systems).
+Let us see the step-by-step approach to Creating ODBC Connection for SQL Server in Windows 10.

 How to Create ODBC Connection for SQL Server

-Step 1: Go to search bar and type Set up ODBC data sources, and this will show two options: 32-bit & 64-bit.
-Our system is 64-bit so, we are selecting the Set up ODBC data sources (64-bit) to establish a Connection to SQL Server.
+Step 1: Go to the search bar and type Set up ODBC data sources, and this will show two options: 32-bit & 64-bit.
+Our system is 64-bit, so we are selecting the Setup ODBC data sources (64-bit) to establish a Connection to SQL Server.

 TIP: If your system is 32-bit, then select the 32-bit and follow the remaining steps.

-Step 2: Once you click on the Set up ODBC data sources (64-bit) option, ODBC Data Source Administrator (64-bit) Window opened.
+Step 2: Once you click on the Set up ODBC data sources (64-bit) option, ODBC Data Source Administrator (64-bit) Window opens.
 From the below screenshot, you can observe that it is showing up the existing connections.
 To add a new ODBC connection, please click on the Add button.

-Step 4: Once you click on the Finish button, a new pop up window called Create a New Data Source to SQL Server will open.
-Here we have to fill the required details to establish a Windows ODBC connection to SQL Server.
+Step 4: Once you click on the Finish button, a new pop-up window called Create a New Data Source to SQL Server will open.
+Here we have to fill in the required details to establish a Windows ODBC connection to SQL Server.

-- Name: Please specify a unique name for this ODBC Connection.
+- Name: Please specify a unique name for this Connection.
 Here we are assigning the name.

 - Description: Please specify the valid description of the connection we are going to establish.

 - Server: Please specify the Database Server name.

 Step 5: Next, We have to provide the required credentials to connect with the respective database (SQL Server).
-Let me give the Username and password for our Microsoft SQL Server 2014.
-After you fill the details, please click on the Next button.
+Let me give you the Username and password for our Microsoft SQL Server 2014.
+After you fill in the details, please click on the Next button.
 It will connect the database and display the list of databases available for the user tutorialgateway.

 TIP: Please replace those credentials with your credentials.